 There is persisting problem of affordability of healthcare by the general population.
 For India to achieve a considerable standard in healthcare, it has to start at the core level with improving quality of primary healthcare services and making it affordable, so as to reduce dependency on untrained doctors.
 A developed primary healthcare would reduce need for rather expensive secondary and tertiary healthcare reduces.
 Moreover, through digitization of services by providing modern facilities and primary screening devices which accurately diagnose diseases, infections and other complexities can up the level of primary healthcare in India.

 How do you think India can further improve its primary healthcare sector?
+How can we make our infrastructure for a strong and affordable medical care, that even foreigners would come to India for treatment.
 Let us know your views in the comment section below.